The Best Time to Visit Halong Bay

 Bai Tu Long Bay - Child Dragon

-Some Prestige
+4. Some Prestige of Halong Bay

 Halong Bay’s more recent international recognition is due to the largely unchanged nature of the region over its thousands of years of human habitation.
-Floating villages operate much in the same fashion that they did when they became established 20,000 years ago, and the hardy cliffs speckled around the bay still offer much scope for exploration and scientific discovery.
+Floating villages operate much in the same fashion that they did when they were established 20,000 years ago, and the hardy cliffs speckled around the bay still offer much scope for exploration and scientific discovery.

 It was inducted into UNESCO’s World Heritage list in 1994 for the outstanding nature of its limestone towers, and again in 2000 for its fascinating and otherworldly cave systems.
-Halong Bay’s incredible preservation over millions of years earned it its first accolade in 1962 from the Ministry of Culture, Sport and Tourism and its most recent in 2012, when it joined the Amazon Rainforest, Iguazu Falls and Table Mountain as one of the New 7 Wonders of Nature.
+Halong Bay’s incredible preservation over millions of years earned it its first accolade in 1962 from the Ministry of Culture, Sport and Tourism and its most recent in 2012, when it joined the Amazon Rainforest, Iguazu Falls, and Table Mountain as one of the New 7 Wonders of Nature.

 You might also like...